AlgyJr/ios_guides/Understanding-Swift.md

 let optionalConvertedInput: Int? = Int(input)  // optionalConvertedInput = nil
 ```

-Swift requires `optionalConvertedInput` to be of type `Int?` (or "optional Int") so that it is explicit that convertedInput *might* not contain a value.
+Swift requires `optionalConvertedInput` to be of type `Int?` (or "optional Int") so that it is explicit that convertedInput *might* not contain a value (in the case when the conversion fails).
 If we were to declare `convertedInput` as simply `Int`, we'd get a compile error.

 There's a handy syntax in Swift that you'll use quite often when working with optionals.
-If we wanted to use the value of `optionalConvertedInput` later on in our code, we'd first have to check to make sure it's not nil.
+If we wanted to use the value of `optionalConvertedInput` later on in our code, we'd have to first check to make sure it's not `nil`.
 We can do so using the following code:

 ```swift
 if let convertedInput = optionalConvertedInput {